motet-a/morgana/README.md

 We use ES7 decorators to purpose a minimal set of functionality.

-Actually, Morgana work only in a ES6 + ES7 environment.
+Actually, Morgana works only in a ES6 + ES7 environment.

-# How to setup Node for ES6/ES7
+# How to setup a Node.js project for ES6/ES7

 You need to be in a ES6 + ES7 environment.

-Create a directory and make a file ".babelrc", use this configuration :
+Create a directory and make a file ".babelrc", use this configuration:

 ```json
 {